Illinois Department of Commerce & Economic Opportunity

 - Local Governments

-- City of Chicago – Neighborhood Opportunity Fund
+- City of Aurora - One Aurora Neighborhood Empowerment Grant Program

-- City of Chicago – Neighborhood Opportunity Fund
+- City of Aurora - One Aurora Neighborhood Empowerment Grant Program

 - City of Rockford’s Commercial Corridor Property Revitalization Program